How To Get An Autistic Child To Sleep

 It takes too long for your autistic child to regulate that overstimulation in the physical body afterwards, which can explain problems with falling asleep or staying in the deep sleep.

-Stimulation the body needs to absorb can be:
+Examples of stimulation that the body needs to absorb can be:

 – Digestion of food